pritikavig/motion_planning/README.md

 Documentation is available as a pdf.

-*Note on harder environments, code may take a minute or more to find path.
+Examples of code running are available at http://www.cs.dartmouth.edu/~pritikav/datavis.html *Note on harder environments, code may take a minute or more to find path.
 This code assumes Java 8 and the ability to run java applications.*